UBC-MDS/dsci_522_group14/doc/final_report.md

 ## Exploratory Data Analysis

--   The figure 1 shows the distribtion across target classes, as we can see from the bar chart below, there is not a drastic class imbalanace in the training data, however, we will still explore whether a balanced class weight will improve our model performance.
+-   Figure 1 shows the distribution across target classes, as we can see from the bar chart below, there is not a drastic class imbalance in the training data, however, we will still explore whether a balanced class weight will improve our model performance.

 <img src="../src/maternal_risk_eda_figures/class_distribution.png" alt="Figure 1.
 Counts of observation for each class in train data set" style="display: block; margin: auto;" />
+**Figure 1.
+Counts of observation for each class in train data set**

--   The figure 2 is the density distribution across all features, which could provide us with insights on whether the distribution of some features are different for different target classes.
+-   Figure 2 shows the density distribution across all features, which could provide us with insights on whether the distribution of some features are different for different target classes.

 <img src="../src/maternal_risk_eda_figures/density_plot.png" alt="Figure 2.
 Distribution of training set predictors for high risk, mid risk and low risk" style="display: block; margin: auto;" />
+**Figure 2.
+Distribution of training set predictors for high risk, mid risk and low risk**

--   The figure 3 shows the features SystolicBP and DiastolicBP have high correlation compared to other pairs of predictors, followed by the correlation between the two blood pressure levels and age.
+-   Figure 3 shows the features SystolicBP and DiastolicBP have high correlation compared to other pairs of predictors, followed by the correlation between the two blood pressure levels and age.
 For other pairs of predictors, there are no significant correlations found.

 <img src="../src/maternal_risk_eda_figures/output_32_0.png" alt="Figure 3.
 Pairwise relationship between predictors" style="display: block; margin: auto;" />
+**Figure 3.
+Pairwise relationship between predictors**

 # Results

 ## Model Building

 -   We have tried the following models: 1.
 Dummy Classifier; 2.
 Decision Tree (Myles et al. 2004); 3.
-Support Vector Machines (SVMs); 4.
+Support Vector Machines (SVMs)(Hearst et al. 1998); 4.
 Logistic Regression; 5.
 K-Nearest Neighbors (KNN).

 For all above models, we used the default parameters and did not include hyperparameter optimization at this stage.
 Table 1 is the models comparison, and it shows the training scores and mean cross validation scores of the models we tried.
 Based on the results, we choose Decision Tree model because it has the highest mean cross validation score.

+    ## New names:
+    ## • `` -> `...1`

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>